 Employability & Careers

-The degree is ideal if you are interested in becoming a practicing solicitor or barrister.
-It also develops competencies and transferable skills suiting those wishing to embark on wide ranging careers in policy areas such as international organisations, government departments, the charity sector and the world of business.
+This degree also develops competencies and transferable skills suiting those wishing to embark on wide ranging careers in policy areas such as international organisations, government departments, the charity sector and the world of business.

 We maintain links with the legal industry and have featured practitioner talks and engagements to enhance the student experience.
 Industry leaders including Shoosmith LLP and Radcliffe Chambers have delivered these master class sessions.
 The programme is also supporting students' activities through the student Law Society that provides an enabling environment where students can undertake extra-curricular activities and develop transferable work skills like client interviewing, public speaking, assertiveness, networking and team working.